What WV Can’t Wait ForWest Virginia will be the best place in the country for veterans.

 - Ensure veterans and their families have a real voice in policy-making, and require that our legislators spend time addressing their concerns every year.
 Appoint the state commander or their representative from each of the 19 legally established veterans service organization (VSO) to the Governors Veterans Council and give each a vote.
 These positions will be in addition to the multiyear legislatively-approved appointees.
 Two representatives from the Veterans Council will be selected to serve in a compensated position, offering the perspective of veterans on bills that come before the legislature.
 One day each legislative session will be designated specifically to address issues faced by military families; meetings on other subjects will not be permitted that day.
 Additionally, one day each week of session will be reserved for military families and citizens, with lobbyists not permitted on Capitol grounds that day.

 - Create a jobs promise for veterans.
 Prefer hiring veterans in our plan creating tens of thousands of middle-class jobs over the next decade in fields of agriculture, law enforcement, broadband, water, cannabis, and small business.
-See forthcoming Mountaineer Service Corps proposal, our Legalize Cannabis plan, Family Farms plan, and other plans for full details.
+See Mountaineer Service Corps Jobs Plan, our Legalize Cannabis plan, Family Farms plan, Small Business Revolution, and other plans for full details.

 - End homelessness among veterans.
 Approximately 134 WV veterans are homeless.
-See full details in forthcoming plan to End Homelessness in WV.
+See full details in our plan to End Homelessness in WV.